 - support traditional manufacturing jobs and create the new high-skilled manufacturing jobs of the future.

-Made in Queensland grants of between $50,000 to $2.5 million (excluding GST) will be:
+Grants of between $50,000 to $2.5 million (excluding GST) will be:

-- available as matched funding on a dollar-for-dollar cash basis; and
+- available as matched funding on a dollar-for-dollar cash basis;

 - allocated following the conduct of a two-stage competitive selection process.